Ebazhanov/linkedin-skill-assessments-quizzes/search-engine-optimization/search-engine-optimization-quiz.md

 - [ ] The means Yahoo! actions just how popular an offered web page is based on the number as well as quality of websites that connect to it.
 - [ ] The search significance of a web page contrasted to the other web pages in the online search engine.
 - [x] The method Google measures exactly how popular a provided page is based upon the number and also quality of sites that connect to it.

+#### Q95.
+Your sitemap shows this entry: <lastmod>2020-09-09T19:34:00+01:00</lastmod>.
+What does +01:00 refer to?

+- [ ] time between publishing and updating
+- [ ] time since last sitemap crawl
+- [x] time zone designator
+- [ ] suggested content priority

+#### Q96.
+What markup language is most commonly used for sitemaps?

+- [ ] RSS
+- [ ] XLS
+- [ ] Javascript
+- [x] XML

+#### Q97.
+What markup language is most commonly used for sitemaps?

+- [ ] RSS
+- [ ] XLS
+- [ ] Javascript
+- [x] XML

+#### Q98.
+You are searching for a website that was published within last week.
+When you type in the URL, the site does not appear in Google search results.
+Why might this be?

+- [ ] You are searching on desktop and must wait for mobile-first indexing
+- [x] The site is not in Google's index
+- [ ] The website needs backling to be discovered by Googlebot
+- [ ] The website does not have a high enough domain authority

+#### Q99.
+In which scenario is using a 301 redirect preferred over a canonical link?

+- [ ] When using faceted navigation
+- [x] when treating uppercase versus lowercase characters in URLs
+- [ ] with an on-site search results page
+- [ ] when managing URL parameters